CodedCells/getfa/README.md

 `{"a": "a_cookie", "b": "b_cookie"}`

 ## Config
-Change `target` to the desired favorites/gallery/scraps you want.
+Change `target` to the desired favorites you want.
 * Once everything is how you want it, you can just let it run.

 # To be implemented